jammastergirish/BuildAnLLM/README.md

 - **Transformer Architecture**: How decoder-only language models work from the ground up
 - **Core Components**: Attention mechanisms, normalization layers, positional encodings, and feedforward networks
 - **Architecture Variants**: Differences between GPT, LLaMA, and OLMo implementations
-- **Training Process**: How to pre-train a language model using next-token prediction
+- **Pre-Training Process**: How to pre-train a language model using next-token prediction on raw text
+- **Fine-Tuning Process**: How to fine-tune a pre-trained model on prompt/response pairs using supervised fine-tuning (SFT)
+- **Loss Masking**: How to compute loss only on response tokens (not prompt tokens) during fine-tuning
 - **Text Generation**: Autoregressive generation and sampling strategies (temperature, top-k, top-p)
 - **Implementation Details**: Multiple implementation approaches (with/without einops, manual vs PyTorch built-ins) to understand what's happening under the hood